-But in the case of state budgets - or any set of variables linked by accounting identities - this hypothetical experiment makes no sense, because we already know the coefficients.
-If you increase state spending by one dollar, holding all other variables constant, then you must increase state debt by one dollar.
-(Or reduce state assets by one dollar, if that is your dependent variable.)
-If you increase revenue by one dollar, again holding everything else constant, you must reduce debt by one dollar.
-Budgets are governed by accounting rules that gives us all the coefficients - they are one or negative one, as the case may be.
-What we are interested in is not the coefficients in a hypothetical "data generating process" that produces changes in state debt or assets.
-What we are interested in, rather, is how much of the observed historical variation in the variable of interest is explained by the variation in each of the other variables.
-For this question, a variance decomposition rather than a regression is the right approach.
+We may ask, however, whether this is true more generally.
+The natural way to assess this is with a covariance matrix.
+In the case of state budgets, we already know the coefficients an ideal regression would generate.
+If state spending increases by one dollar, holding all other variables constant, then state debt must increase by one dollar.
+(Or state assets must fall by one dollar, if that is the dependent variable.)
+We are interested in how much of the observed historical variation in the variable of interest is explained by the variation in each of the other variables.
+For this question, we undertake a variance decomposition approach.